Zirconium Alloy

 - End-plug weld defects.

-- Cladding creep collapse.
-Cladding collapse can be caused by densification of the fuel pellets forming axial gaps in the pellet column resulted in collapse from outer pressure.
-Since creep is time dependent, full collapse typically occur at higher burnup.
-This type of failure can be eliminated through the use of pellets with moderate densification and pre-pressurization of rods.
+- Cladding creeps collapse.
+Cladding collapse can be caused by densifying the fuel pellets forming axial gaps in the pellet column, resulting in collapse from outer pressure.
+Since creep is time-dependent, full collapse typically occurs at higher burnup.
+This type of failure can be eliminated using pellets with moderate densification and pre-pressurization of rods.

 - Missing pellet surface